 |Family friendly||Great for children of all ages|

-|Notes||Pets welcome, Yes, smoking allowed|
+|Notes||Pets welcome, No smoking at this property|

 |Pool||Shared outdoor pool (unheated)|

-|General||Central heating, Air conditioning, TV, Wi-Fi available|
+|General||Central heating, Air conditioning, TV, Safe, Wi-Fi available|

 |Standard||Kettle, Toaster, Iron|